PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:13:01
+Last updated: 2024-04-02 16:14:05
-Random Quote: It's better to be a lion for a day than a sheep all your life. - Elizabeth Kenny
+Random Quote: Time is the wisest counsellor of all. - Pericles